Siberian Larch Cladding

 Sapwood can be a problem with Larch as it is not durable - We take care when milling to ensure all sapwood is on the rear of the cladding board.

-Larch cladding can move and shrink – when we mill we ensure all tongues are at least 15mm to make sure the tongue stays in the groove once the board has moved.We take care to buy from sawmills
+Larch cladding can move and shrink – when we mill we ensure all tongues are at least 15mm to make sure the tongue stays in the groove while the timber moves.

 The Tree and Forest

 Larch is a dense and hard.
 The Siberian Larch grows as the name suggests in central Siberia where there are about 600 million acres of Forest half of which is Larch.
 Stocks of standing timber are increasing which means this is a sustainable resource.